Top 5 New Trends in Onboarding

 Once upon a time in the olden days, Baby Boomers and Generation X’s would see a job ad in a newspaper, type up a resume – or photocopy the one Mum typed up – and send it off via snail mail.
 If you were lucky enough to be shortlisted from the pile of paper resumes the recruiter had to sift through, you might get invited into the office for an interview.
 Then if things went really well, you would receive a call from personnel to say you got the job.
 Rarely would you hear from the company again until your first day.
 Very few people were given a contract to sign, and sometimes you didn’t even know what you were getting paid until you got your first pay packet.
 (For people born after 1980 that was a little envelope with some cash poked in it as a reward for your toil.)

-Ask any digital native (Generations Y & Z) about their experiences job hunting in 2017, and they will tell you they applied for a role promoted to them on their preferred job board (using their online profile) before completing assessments and submitting a video interview from the comfort of their own home.
+Ask any digital native (Generations Y & Z) about their experiences job hunting, and they will tell you they applied for a role promoted to them on their preferred job board (using their online profile) before completing assessments and submitting a video interview from the comfort of their own home.
 They then sent invites on LinkedIn to the recruiter and people in the business connected to their network.
 In addition to researching the employer on the internet, they reached out to personal contacts on Facebook about friends of friends that work at the company to get the lowdown on what the business is really like to work for….

 It is no wonder then, that more and more businesses are giving digital savvy recruits social intranet access almost as soon as they are offered a job.
 Social enterprise software opens up opportunities for new hires to connect with other staff, learn more about the business, post pictures or videos, talk about interests and hobbies, get advice, and build networks all before they even start their job on day one.